WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 decides to reify the name `Dr. Nym` as her own manually set local petname for the professor, and the display of the name updates accordingly with a friendly golden star.
-(Her Petnames database might potentially also provide her the opportunity to write a note or such about Dr. Nym in case Eva would find adding such context to be helpful.)
 When she receives communication from or about Dr. Nym in the future, she will be aware that it is this particular Dr. Nym within the network of people she knows, and not some other